jsdw/jsdw.github.io/content/posts/haskell-language-extensions/index.md

 +++
-title = "Haskell: Some Awesome Language Extensions Explained" description = "A living post, partly for my own reference, containing details of some of the more awesome/useful/interesting looking Haskell language extensions with plenty of examples.
-I'll update it as I have more to add." date = "2015-08-22"
+title = "Haskell: Some Awesome Language Extensions Explained" description = "A guide covering some of the more awesome/useful/interesting looking Haskell language extensions that I've come across so far, with plenty of examples." date = "2015-08-22"
 [extra]
 created = "2015-07-04"